wrichter/clickgame/README.md

 ```

 ## Rebuild & demonstrate 'blue' application
-1. Rebuild 'green' application from current source code:
+1. Rebuild 'blue' application from current source code:
 ```
 $ oc start-build clickgame-blue --from-dir=.
 ```
-2. Demonstrate the created application - all users should be able to jointly create green circles by clicking on the canvas.
+2. Demonstrate the created application - all users should be able to jointly create blue circles by clicking on the canvas.

 ## Build 'green' application & adjust route
 1. Adjust the message to be published (under ```//adjust message here``` ):